matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 **How to reduce waste:**

-- Empower teams with ownership, autonomy, and trust.
+- Empower teams with autonomy and ownership over outcomes.
-- Encourage ideas from everyone — not just leads or architects.
+- Encourage contributions and ideas from all team members.
-- Create space for experimentation (spikes, hack days, retrospectives).
+- Allocate time for experimentation, learning, and innovation (spikes, hackdays).

 !!! info "Evidence"